ian-mark/Portfolio-Projects/Data Visualisation/Airbnb and Market Traction/README.md

 The chart is meant to serve both exploration and presentations goals – the leaders of the industry association will use it to:
-+ to understand how fierce competition is in their sector;
++ understand how fierce competition is in their sector;
 + possibly, to conduct lobbying activities/getting a more favorable regulation of the market.

 Data